Tools for better soil-water research

 Self-recording tensiometers:

-Tensiometers are used to measure soil water pressure in the soil.
-Soil water pressure helps one to understand water flow patterns in soil.
-Because tensiometers were manually read, regular field visits were essential to collect data from remote sites in early 1990.
-We configured Campbell Scientific data loggers and modems to send tensiometer and other sensors readings to Manaaki Whenua office over the cellular network.
-This system was used to monitor and study effect of climatic induced pore-water pressure on earth flows dynamics in Mangatu forest, Gisborne in 1990 (program leader Chris Phillips).
-Shear testing machine was designed to measure energy contribution from soil-root interaction to be used in slope stability analysis.
+Tensiometers are used to measure soil water pressure, which is crucial for understanding water flow patterns in soil.
+In the early 1990s, tensiometers were manually read, requiring regular field visits to collect data from remote sites.
+To address this, we configured Campbell Scientific data loggers and modems to transmit tensiometer and other sensor readings to the Manaaki Whenua office via the cellular network.
+This system was employed in 1990 to monitor and study the effects of climate-induced pore-water pressure on earthflow dynamics in the Mangatu Forest, Gisborne, under the leadership of Chris Phillips.
+Additionally, a shear testing machine was developed to measure the energy contribution of soil-root interactions for use in slope stability analysis.

 Developing Wireless Sensor Networks Using Remote Garage Door Openers (1996)